hertz-contrib/csrf/README.md

 CSRF for hertz.

-This repo borrows the structural design of `fiber-csrf`.
+This repo borrows the structural design of [fiber-csrf](https://github.com/gofiber/fiber/tree/master/middleware/csrf) and adapted to Hertz.

 ## Install